 What is a Mortgage Pre-Approval?

-In today’s competitive real estate market, pre-approvals are more crucial than ever.
-A mortgage pre-approval states how much money you can borrow and how much house you can afford based upon the financial information given to your mortgage lender.
+A mortgage pre-approval states how much money you can borrow and how much house you can afford based upon the financial information given to your mortgage company.

 When Should I Get Pre-Approved for a Mortgage?